This post may contain affiliate links. Please read how we make money for more information.

 Working at a grocery store is a popular job to consider.
 Things you could do at a grocery store include working as a cashier, stocking shelves, sweeping and mopping floors, and unloading things from trucks.

-Working at a retail store is another popular job for teens.
 Stores need people all the time to stock shelves, be cashiers, and assist customers.
 Many retail businesses pick up during the summer months when teens are out of school.

 Many landscaping companies need teens to help out with a variety of tasks including shoveling mulch, planting trees and bushes, and pulling weeds.
 Landscaping work isn’t for everyone because the work is often difficult and you will be working outside in the weather.
 Work for landscaping companies tends to pick up during the spring and summer months.